Teething Tablets for Babies: Are They Safe?

 Safe Alternatives to Teething Tablets

 • Teething may sometimes cause pressure on your little one’s ears.
 You may try elevating your baby’s mattress by placing some rolled towels underneath.
-This may help in getting some relief to your munchkin!
+This may help in getting some relief for your munchkin!

 • Another tried and tested way out of this treacherous condition is to divert your baby’s mind and indulge him in some fun activity.
 What better than playtime with parents to forget the annoying teething discomfort!